smacoh/Understanding-Grokking-From-Memorization-to-Generalization/README.md

 # Grokking: Generalization Beyond Overfitting

-This repository demonstrates the **grokking** phenomenon - where neural networks suddenly generalize long after overfitting the training set.
-The code trains a simple transformer on modular arithmetic (specifically modular division).
+This repository demonstrates the **grokking** phenomenon, in which neural networks suddenly generalize long after overfitting the training set.
+The code trains a simple transformer on modular arithmetic (specifically modular division) and supports the configuration of different parameters to investigate their influence on the timing and emergence of grokking.

 <img src="./grokking_plot.png" alt="Grokking Visualization" style="width: 500px; height: auto;">